HbA1c Test Chart (Hemoglobin A1c): Check HbA1c Normal Range, Levels, Meaning & Full Form

 Not All High Values of HbA1c Tests Mean you are Diabetic

 If you get a high HbA1c level, it does not mean that you are suffering from high diabetes.
 Many people come with different types of hemoglobin, except type A. The condition is hemoglobinopathy.
 It states the high or low values of HbA1c.
-If you are anemic or struggling with iron deficiency in your body then also you are likely to get the wrong values on the average of 3-month diabetes tests.
+If you are anemic or struggling with iron deficiency in your body, then also you are likely to get the wrong values on the average of 3-month diabetes tests.
 Therefore, if you want an average of 3 months of blood glucose tests done, make sure you are not anemic.
-There are some medications also well which can alter your results of glycosylated hemoglobin test levels.
+There are also some medications that can alter your results of glycosylated hemoglobin test levels.
 These include:

 • Supplements like Vitamin C or E, iron, vitamin B12, and folate